Buffalo Grove, Illinois: Sports and recreation

 Arlington Heights Road and contains a playground and open space.
 It is named after a 10-year-old girl who died in a nearby reservoir.
 Willow Stream Park along Old Checker Road serves the village with sports fields and courts, a pool, playground, and large open grass areas.
 Mike Rylko Community Park is home to the fairs and events mentioned above, and Buffalo Grove Fitness Center is north of Willow Stream; both feature similar amenities to Willow Stream.
 South of Lake Cook Road is Emmerich Park (named after a soldier), home to the Buffalo Grove Park District and where BGRA (mentioned below) plays many games.
 In total, Buffalo Grove has dozens of parks.
 In addition to parks, Buffalo Grove has 43 miles of paths and sidewalks in Buffalo Creek Trail, Des Plaines River Trail, and Cook County Forest Preserve District.

 The non-profit corporation Buffalo Grove Recreation Association (BGRA), not affiliated with the park district, provides a youth baseball league for the community.
 Founded in 1961, BGRA's 1,500 players and 600 volunteers participate in House Baseball (for anyone), Travel Baseball (try out), and Buddy Baseball.
-Buddy Baseball pairs special needs children and non-disabled buddies, who help them play baseball.
+Buddy Baseball pairs children who have physical, intellectual, and/or emotional disabilities with non-disabled buddies to help them play baseball.

 Buffalo Grove has two golf courses and one indoor golf facility.
 The Buffalo Grove Golf Course is one of the largest open spaces within the village.
 Utilized as a floodplain, the course both functions as enjoyment and civil infrastructure.
-The Arboretum Club, which opened in 1990, is an 18-hole course with a 71.1 rating.
+The Arboretum Club, which opened in 1990, is an 18-hole course.
 Lastly, the park district's 100 by 60-yard Golf Dome has a 75-yard driving range, putting green, and hitting stations.

 Multiple notable athletes have originated from Buffalo Grove.
 Felice Herrig, a native of Buffalo Grove, is a kickboxer, Muay Thai fighter, and mixed martial artist.
 In 2021, she was No. 15 on the UFC women's strawweight rankings.
 Zach Borenstein had a .524 batting average as a senior at Buffalo Grove High School and subsequently played at Eastern Illinois University and multiple minor league teams.
 Andy Wozniewski, a former ice hockey player for the Toronto Maple Leafs and other teams, including Team USA at the Deutschland Cup, was born in Buffalo Grove.
 Brett Lebda, ice hockey defenseman for multiple teams, including the Toronto Maple Leafs, attended Buffalo Grove High School.
 Buffalo Grove native Megan Bozek is an ice hockey player who plays for the KRS Vanke Rays and the United States national team.
 Finally, Olympic figure skater Bradie Tennell trained most of her life at Twin Rinks in Buffalo Grove.
 She is a 2018 Olympic team event bronze medalist, the 2020 Four Continents bronze medalist, the 2018 CS Autumn Classic champion, the 2018 CS Golden Spin of Zagreb champion, and a two-time US national champion (2018, 2021).